phillycommunitywireless/phillycommunitywireless/content/en/networkmap.md

 To view the map in fullscreen, visit this [webpage](https://phillycommunitywireless.github.io/pcwnetworkmap/).

+This map focuses on showing the overall network architecture.
+Points on the map represent outdoor wifi access points primarily.
 Any area covered by the heatmap should have PCW signal available for a free wifi connection.

 Please keep in mind that the heatmap is not accurate at the street-level, and if you cannot access the wifi network in any given space in the city, you may need to walk around a street corner.
 Try to find the closest access point visible to ensure a good connection.